island-lang/island-lang.github.io/README.md

 	result given input => input // Having no precondition is interpreted as a fallback case
 ```

-An ad-hoc precondition like `input < 0` implicitly introduces a Boolean property and an associated mapping rule that computes its truth-value.
+An ad-hoc precondition like `given input < 0` implicitly introduces a Boolean property and an associated mapping rule that computes its truth-value.
+The second rule (`given input`) does not include a predicate, and acts as a fallback to 'absorb' the case when `input` is known but no other rule has been successfully matched to it.

-Using an alternative syntax, the precondition can be structured similarly to a `when` - `otherwise` block.
-This may be chosen for stylistic reasons, but will also be useful in the case where there are multiple rules sharing a precondition:
+Using an alternative syntax, the precondition can be refactored out to resemble the appearance of a conditional (though in fact it is not really a "true" conditional, since it doesn't introduce its own scope).
+This may be chosen for stylistic reasons, but will also be useful in the case where there are multiple rules sharing one or more identical preconditions:

 ```isl
 context AbsoluteValue